Pinshane Huang

-Pinshane Yeh Huang is an Associate Professor of Materials Science at the University of Illinois at Urbana–Champaign.
+Pinshane Yeh Huang is an Associate Professor of Materials Science at the University of Illinois Urbana–Champaign.
 She develops transmission electron microscopy to investigate two-dimensional materials.
 During her PhD she discovered the thinnest piece of glass in the world, which was included in the Guinness World Records.
 Huang was awarded the 2019 Presidential Early Career Award for Scientists and Engineers.

 Early life and education

 Huang grew up in Arlington, Texas.
 She was interested in science as a child, and eventually studied physics at Carleton College.
 She was not sure whether she would major in anthropology or physics.
 She spent a summer teaching science in a summer camp at Johns Hopkins University, and decided that she wanted to be involved with physics teaching.
 As a senior she played violin.
 She moved to Cornell University for her graduate studies, completing a PhD in applied physics under the supervision of David A. Muller.
 Huang started working with graphene in 2009, and developed the methodology to create the world's thinnest sheet of glass.
 The piece of glass was so thin that it was possible to resolve individual silicon and oxygen atoms using transmission electron microscopy.
 Huang created the glass by accident whilst making graphene, when she found that her graphene was actually composed from silicon and oxygen, the elements that constitute glass.
 This accidental discovery made it possible to identify the arrangement of atoms in glass for first time, and was included in the Guinness World Records.
 Her work involved using two-dimensional materials as a model to investigate the structure-property relationships in materials, as well as informing the design and fabrication of two-dimensional materials with desired chemical, optical and electronic properties.
 She investigated grain boundaries in molybdenum disulfide and graphene.
 After earning her doctorate Huang was a postdoctoral researcher at Columbia University, where she worked with Louis E. Brus in the Materials Science & Engineering Research Center.